-Practical Audacity, founded by RAE McDaniel, MEd, LCPC, CST, is a gender & sex therapy group practice and healing collective.
+Practical Audacity, founded by RAE McDaniel, MEd, LCPC, CST, is a gender & sex therapy group practice.

 We are queer-identified/aligned, trauma-informed professionals who work with folks feeling anxious and lost about a transition they’re experiencing in sex, gender identity, or relationships.